otto-de-legacy/hiera-backend-rspec/README.md

 $ gem install hiera-backend-rspec
 ```

-Finally, just add `require 'marathon'` to the top of the file using this gem.
+Finally, just add `require 'hiera-backend-rspec'` to the top of the file using this gem.

 Usage
 -----